scuzzydude/asimov/asimov.md

 I'd originally gone down this path of thinking, because while I'd worked out the basics of a metric of value system based on "Fine Art" I'd struggled with some inconsistencies.
 For instance, what separates fine art from decoration?
 Why is one object a silly collectable, or an antique, and another a historical artifact?
 I was also struggling with the unfairness of valuing artists that produce physical art from those whose media is essentially digital, musicians and writers and photographers and even basketball geniuses.
 I was struggling with trying to create a value system from something, in all honesty, I didn't personally value that much.

 I thought of the basketball gift.
 I liked starting with a Sports analogy and contrasting that with my postcard.
-One big problem that both crypto and modern fiat currencies have is that they aren't relatable to most people and neither is the art world.
+One big problem that both crypto and modern fiat currencies have is that they aren't relatable to most people.
+Neither is the art world.
 Virtually all people use money, few understand it, and this also leads a disparity of value.
-People who value every last dollar bill, every dime and penny, live in the same society and supposedly the same rules as people who throw around millions on vanity and sometimes pure waste.
+People who value every last dollar bill, every dime and penny, live in the same society and supposedly under the same rules as people who throw around millions on vanity and sometimes pure waste.

 I'd already crossed the threshold of making **scoot** holders have the badge of responsibility, not ownership.
 This was more of a technical decision, because I need to keep the **responsibility domain** clean of monetary influence, so that the **responsibility domain** could act as equalizer between different cultural biases and provide a common metric in the **asimov**.